 More details about the project will be disclosed upon request.

 The position is full-time research.
 From a scientific perspective, this position will involve computational integration of simulation and experimental data using a range of molecular simulation tools, including both conventional and enhanced molecular dynamics simulations, empirical valence bond, and QM/MM simulations, free energy calculations to propose single or multiple point mutations, as well as bioinformatics tools for structural prediction.
 It will also include travels to conferences and project meetings with project partners, and participation in outreach project activities.
 You are encouraged to take responsibility for the execution of your project and to contribute creatively to our team’s research program.

 Doctor's degree in a foreign degree deemed to be equivalent to a doctor's degree in a relevant subject such as computational chemistry, computational biology, biological physics, or similar.
 The degree must be fulfilled at the latest at the time when the employment decision is made.
 Primarily, those who have completed their degree no more than three years ago should be considered.
 The starting point is the application deadline when calculating the framework period of three years.
 If there are special reasons, such a degree may have been completed earlier.
 Special reasons refer to leave due to illness, parental leave, positions of trust within trade unions, etc.

-Emphasis will also be placed on personal skills.
-In this case, we place particular weight on the ability to work as part of a team and a positive attitude towards mobility.
-The applicant will be responsible for a part of a larger project, and the ability to work independently and to take responsibility will be required.
+Moreover, we attach great importance to personal qualities such as creativity, enthusiasm, flexibility, and a positive attitude to work in a team.
+The applicant will be responsible for a part of a large and challenging project, and the ability to work independently and to take responsibility will be required.

 Note that attention will be paid to not just overall scientific achievements, but scientific achievements relative to career stage and years of research experience.

-All qualifying requirements will be assessed by interview, as well as personal references.
+All qualifying requirements will be assessed by interview and personal references.